forrestxu123/Android-Framework-System-Design/README.md

 captureRequestBuilder.set(SCALER_CROP_REGION, cropRectangle);

 ```
     - Build
        - void addTarget(Surface outputTarget): Add a surface to the list of targets for this request
        - void build():Build a request using the current target Surfaces and settings.
        - void set(CaptureRequest.Key<T> key, T value):
     - isReprocess(): Determine if this is a reprocess capture request.
  - SessionConfiguration:
      - SessionConfiguration(int sessionType, List<OutputConfiguration> outputs, Executor executor, CameraCaptureSession.StateCallback callback):  Create a new SessionConfiguration.
 The session type.
 Value is SESSION_REGULAR, or SESSION_HIGH_SPEED,  The executor which should be used to invoke the callback.
-OutputConfiguration is create bt passing Surface object.
+OutputConfiguration is created by passing Surface object.
  - CameraCaptureSession:
      - StateCallback
         - void onConfigureFailed(CameraCaptureSession session): Called if the session cannot be configured as requested.
         - void	onConfigured(CameraCaptureSession session): Called when the camera device has finished configuring itself, and the session can start processing capture requests.